JorgePablol/Google-Analytics-for-Desansiedad-with-Data-Studio/README.md

 8. Improved visualizations and descriptive text with highlighted important words.
 9. Analysed the project as a whole and started to create a story on how customers consume desansiedad.
 10. Prepared the presentation formally and presented it to the marketing team.

-# Engineering:
-1. Google Data Studio: Applied many filters to the data.
-2. Python using the typical libraries I engineered the data, see the documents [here](https://github.com/JorgePablol/Data-Analysis-Desansiedad/blob/main/Desansiedad%20(1).ipynb)
-* Sorry if it looks a bit confusing, I tried to describe the process well, but as soon as I was jumping too many times from data studio to google colab it was difficult to describe exactly the process.